exercism/elixir/docs/ABOUT.md

-[*Elixir*](http://elixir-lang.org/) extends upon the already robust features of Erlang while also being easier for beginners to access, read, and write.
-Ruby strongly influences the syntax, testing, and structure.
-Unlike Ruby, everything in Elixir is an *expression*.
-Clojure users will recognize features like protocols.
+[*Elixir*](http://elixir-lang.org/), initially released in 2012, extends upon the already robust features of Erlang while also being easier for beginners to access, read, test, and write.
+Everything in Elixir is an expression.

 Elixir actually compiles down to [bytecode](https://en.wikipedia.org/wiki/Bytecode) and then run on the [BEAM Erlang Virtual Machine](https://erlangcentral.org/euc-2014-robert-virding-hitchhikers-tour-of-the-beam/#.VmsIIBorJE4).